Despite the proliferation of digital ways to engage people, sometimes paper surveys can still be a great route for data collection.

 2. Manually entering responses received via Data Entry Mode

 To print a survey, open the admin page for your project or survey and navigate to the Meetings and Offline tab:

-From there, scroll down to the Print this Survey button to open the printable survey page.
+From there, scroll down to the Printable Survey button under Data Entry to open the printable survey page.

 On the printable page, you can click anywhere on the page to modify and remove text.
 Once you're happy with the format, print the page using your browser's default print function.
-On most browsers this is under the File > Print menu on your browser.
+On most browsers this is under the File > Print menu.

 Entering Data received offline